pt2302-testorg/15.566-spring-2003/content/pages/lecture-notes.md

 A View Into the Future: Web Technologies Basics and the Semantic Web
 {{< tdclose >}}{{< tdopen >}}

 Subirana, Brian.
 "Zero Entry Barriers in an NP-Complete World: Transaction Streams and the Complexity of Electronic Markets."
 Research Paper 387.
-Barcelona, Spain: [IESE](http://www.iesep.com/), May 1999.
+Barcelona, Spain: {{% resource_link "401e9d65-9448-464b-95f7-82aef06b37c9" "IESE" %}}, May 1999.

 "Basic Information Flow in a Manufacturing Environment."
 In Robinson, Leonard A., James R. Davis and C. Wayne Alderman. _Accounting Information Systems: A Cycle Approach._ Harper & Row, 1988.